SAP-archive/python-metacli/README.md

 #### Builtin Plugin
 Support two builtin plugins shell and help:

-+ help: generate entire cmd structure json for all plugins and get help info
++ schema: generate entire cmd structure json for all plugins and get help info
 + shell: generate a prompt (just like shell )